zarusz/SlimMessageBus/docs/provider_redis.md

 ### Connection string parameters

-The list of all configuration parameters for the connectiong string can be found here: https://stackexchange.github.io/StackExchange.Redis/Configuration
+The list of all configuration parameters for the connection string can be found here: https://stackexchange.github.io/StackExchange.Redis/Configuration

 ## Producer